 twenty years would be amply sufficient for each generation of priests,

 or kings.
-Since Zerubbable lived about 520 B. C., such a calculation would
+Since Zerubbable lived about 520 B. C., such a calculation

 bring the date of Chronicles to about 400 B. C.